-Keeping body water balanced is essential for good health.
-Water is the lubricant that keeps everything moving and floating.
-It keeps your blood flowing through your veins, your brain floating in your skull, your organelles suspended in your cells, your waste moving through your bowels, and so on.
+Water is the lubricant that keeps all of your body’s organs floating and processes moving.
+It helps your blood flow through veins, your brain hover in your skull, your organelles rest in your cells, your waste move through your bowels, and so on.

 Fluid Needs During Resistance Training

-If you lose over 2% of your total body water, you sink to a state called hypohydration.
-Dehydration is the process of losing the water.
-Hypohydration is the result.
+If you lose over 2% of your total body water, you are officially in a state of hypohydration—dehydration is the process of losing water, while hypohydration is the result.